CangeJeremy/PHP_Simple_Logger/README.md

 # PHP_Simple_Logger
-A simple PHP package to write logs
+A simple PHP package for writing logs.

 ## Usage
-### 1. Instanciate the SimpleLogger class
+### 1. Instantiate the SimpleLogger class

 ```php
 $log = new SimpleLogger();
 ```

-The class has 2 optional parameters :
+The class has 2 optional parameters:

 - The log directory name.
--  A boolean used to add a nested folder using today date and separate logs day by day.
+- A boolean that specifies whether to create a nested folder using today’s date, so logs are separated day by day.

-Note :
+Notes:

-- If the log directory doesn't exist it will be created.
+- If the log directory doesn’t exist, it will be created automatically.
-- Default values are "Logs" and FALSE.
+- Default values are `"Logs"` and `false`.

-### 2. Call one of the method
+### 2. Call one of the methods
-4 methods are available to write in a log file :
+There are 4 available methods for writing to log files:

-- Custom : Allow you to write in your own custom file and will create it if it doesn't exist
+- Custom: Allows you to write to your own custom file (it will be created if it doesn’t exist).
-- Warning : Allow you to write in the Warning log
+- Warning: Writes to the Warning log.
+- Error: Writes to the Error log.
+- Info: Writes to the Info log.

+The `writeCustomLog` method takes 3 parameters:
+- A string for the file name.
+- A string for the log level (e.g., Info, Error, Warning...).
-- Error : Allow you to write in the Error log
+- The content to write into the log.
-- Info : Allow you to write in the Info log
+- The `writeWarningLog`, `writeErrorLog`, and `writeInfoLog` methods each take a single parameter: the string content you want to write to the log file.

+Each method returns `true` if the log was successfully written.

 Examples :